gitexa/sigmund/README.md

 ### Project Planning

 * 15.01.
 Implementation of all features and first results to share with the Institute, to evaluate if further transcripts are possible.
-If that should not be the case, we evaluate on different datasets we discovered (see section data sources). -> DONE
+If that should not be the case, we evaluate on different datasets we discovered (see section data sources) ✅
 * 04.02.
-Second "official" feedback round with supervisor -> DONE
+Second "official" feedback round with supervisor ✅
 * 05.02.
-Summary of results -> DONE
+Summary of results ✅
 * 25.02.
-Second milestone: Code and presentation due -> DONE
+Second milestone: Code and presentation ✅
 * 15.03.
 Third milestone: Report deadline

 ### High Level Architecture Description